Botafumeiro

 The currently used Botafumeiro, made in 2013.

 The Botafumeiro is a famous thurible used at the Santiago de Compostela Cathedral, in Spain.
 Its name comes from the Galician language, where botar means "to eject, to throw away, to expel", and the Latin fume, meaning "smoke".

 It is considered a symbol of both the cathedral and the city.
-The Botafumeiro is especially celebrated for its swinging motion during the Pilgrim's Mass and other solemn dates, where it can reach speeds of about 60 km/h.
+The Botafumeiro is especially celebrated for its swinging motion during the Pilgrim's Mass and other solemn dates, where it can reach speeds of about 68 km/h.
 This ritual has been taking place since at least the 12th century.

 Description

 The current Botafumeiro is made of an alloy of brass and bronze and is plated by a very thin 20-micrometre layer of silver.
-The current Botafumeiro was created by the gold and silversmith José Losada in 1851.
-It has a golden sheen.
+It was created by the gold and silversmith José Losada in 1851 and has a golden sheen.

 The Santiago de Compostela Botafumeiro is one of the largest censers in the world, weighing 80 kg and measuring 1.93 m in height.
 It is normally on display in the library of the cathedral, but for certain important religious occasions, like the Feast of Saint James, it is brought to the floor of the cathedral and attached to a rope hung from the pulley mechanism.

 There is another large thurible used in the other masses carried out in the cathedral, called La Alcachofa (literally, 'the Artichoke') or La Repollo (literally, 'the Cabbage').
 La Alcachofa is a silver-colored metal censer.
 It was created in 2013 by the sacred art artisans working under the craftsman Luis Molina Acedo.

 The Botafumeiro is suspended 20 m from a pulley mechanism under the dome on the roof of the church.
-The current pulley mechanism was installed in 1604.
+The current pulley mechanism was installed in 1604, and may be the world's oldest parametric amplifier.

 The pulley mechanism under the transept's dome.

 The ropes typically last about 20 years before they have to be replaced.
 However, recently a thicker rope than usual was used, and the extra rubbing produced premature wear of the rope.
 Therefore, this thicker rope had to be replaced sooner than had been expected, in 2004.
 Before 2004, the ropes were woven from hemp, or a type of grass called esparto, and made in Vigo, Spain.
 Since 2004, a rope made of synthetic material has been used.

 The censer is pushed initially to start its motion.
-Eight red-robed tiraboleiros pull the ropes, producing increasingly large oscillations of the censer.
+Eight mauve-robed tiraboleiros pull the ropes, producing increasingly large oscillations of the censer.
 The thurible's swings almost reach the ceiling of the transept.
 The incensory can reach speeds of 68 km/h as it dispenses thick clouds of incense.

 At the top of the swing, the Botafumeiro reaches heights of 21 meters.
 It swings in a 65-meter arc between the Azabachería and Praterias doorways at the ends of the transept.
 The maximum angle achieved is about 82°.
 The maximum can be reached after about 17 cycles, and requires about 80 seconds of swinging.

 Numerous sources report different weights of the Botafumeiro ranging from 50 kilograms to 160 kilograms.